freenas/freenas-docs/userguide/system.rst

 Before creating a bug report or feature request, ensure that an existing report does not already exist at https://redmine.ixsystems.com/projects/freenas/issues.
-If you find a similar issue that is not yet marked as *closed* or *resolved*, add a comment to that issue if you have new information to provide that can assist in resolving the issue.
-If you find a similar issue that is marked as *closed* or *resolved*, you can create a new issue and refer to the earlier issue number.
+If there is a similar issue that is not yet marked as *closed* or *resolved*, add a comment to that issue if there is new information to provide that can assist in resolving the issue.
+If there is a similar issue that is marked as *closed* or *resolved*, create a new issue and refer to the earlier issue number.

-.. note:: If you are not updated to the latest version of STABLE, do that first to see if it resolves your issue.
+.. note:: Update the system to the latest version of STABLE, first to see if that resolves the issue.

 To generate a report using the built-in :guilabel:`Support` screen, complete the following fields: